 So, we were very glad to stay in Pompeii, also for a couple of reasons.
 Pompeii is not a shit hole, and in fact by Italian standards is damn clean and nice.
 Also, we luckily discovered the charming Hotel Diana.
-It was only 64 euros a night, including breakfast, and the staff was absolutely charming, as well as fluent in English.
-(I do have some Italian, and I understand a lot more than I speak, but it inevitably breaks down sometime after the first sentence and I find I’m speaking Spanish, and as far as most Italians are concerned, they’d rather show off their English, if they have it.)
+It was very reasonable, included breakfast, and the staff was absolutely charming, as well as fluent in English.
+(I do have some Italian, and I understand a lot more than I speak, but it inevitably breaks down sometime after the first sentence and I find I'm speaking Spanish, and as far as most Italians are concerned, they'd rather show off their English, if they have it.)

 So, they do have it at Hotel Diana, and they'll use it to give you really good recommendations and directions of how to best see the sites, eat at the good restaurants, take the train or buses to other cities, and generally enjoy the hell out of Pompeii.
 Nadia was the front desk person during the day, and she was wonderful.
 Her accent was so adorable I just wanted to squeeze here every time she talked.

 So, on to why we were there.
 As those of you who know me know, I studied Latin.
 A lot.
 In fact, I'm sort of a Latin geek.
 And being a Latin geek includes being fascinated with all things Roman as well as being very supercilious about knowing things like what a triclinium is (a dining room where the best people took their meals while reclining on a sofa) and what you could eat at your local thermopolium (fish soup.)